opengeospatial/geopackage/spec/annexes/annexb.md

 The following organizations and individuals have contributed to the preparation of this standard:

-1. Alessandro Furieri
+-  Alessandro Furieri

-2. Compusult Limited
+-  Compusult Limited

-3. Development Seed
+-  Development Seed

-4. Environmental Systems Research Institute, Inc. (Esri)
+-  Environmental Systems Research Institute, Inc. (Esri)

-5. Envitia
+-  Envitia

-6. Feng China University
+-  Feng China University

-7. George Mason University
+-  George Mason University

-8. Image Matters LLC
+-  Image Matters LLC

-9. International Geospatial Services Institute (iGSI) GmbH
+-  International Geospatial Services Institute (iGSI) GmbH

-10. LMN Solutions
+- LMN Solutions

-11. Luciad
+- Luciad

-12. MapBox
+- MapBox

-13. OpenGeo
+- OpenGeo

-14. Open Site Plan
+- Open Site Plan

-15. Sigma Bravo
+- Sigma Bravo

-16. The Carbon Project
+- The Carbon Project

-17. Universitat Autònoma de Barcelona (CREAF)
+- Universitat Autònoma de Barcelona (CREAF)

-18. U.S. Army Geospatial Center (AGC)
+- U.S. Army Geospatial Center (AGC)

-19. U.S. National Aeronautics and Space Administration (NASA)
+- U.S. National Aeronautics and Space Administration (NASA)

-20. U.S. National Geospatial Intelligence Agency (NGA)
+- U.S. National Geospatial Intelligence Agency (NGA)

 Terms and Definitions
 ---------------------

 For the purposes of this document, the following terms and definitions apply.

 ### Empty GeoPackage

-A GeoPackage file that contains a spatial\_ref\_sys table, agpkg\_contents table with row record(s) with data\_type column values of “features” or “tiles”, and corresponding features tables per clause Error!
-Reference source not found. and/or tiles tables per clause Error!
-Reference source not found. where the user data tables per clauses Error!
-Reference source not found. and Error!
-Reference source not found. exist but contain no rows.
+A GeoPackage file that contains a spatial\_ref\_sys table, agpkg\_contents table with row record(s) with data\_type column values of “features” or “tiles”, and corresponding features tables per clause 2.1. and/or tiles tables per clause 2.2 where the user data tables per clauses 2.1.6. and 2.2.7 exist but contain no rows.

 ### geolocate